-Even in these difficult times of price increases, it is possible for buyers to achieve competitive advantage.
-In this blog, there are 10 practical tips that may give you some inspiration.
+Even in these difficult times of price increases, buyers can achieve a competitive advantage.
+In this blog, 10 practical tips may give you some inspiration.

-In fact, a price increase is THE moment for every salesperson to also think about their own profitability.
-Believe me, there are few companies that do not take advantage of this opportunity.
+A price increase is THE moment for every salesperson to also think about their profitability.
+Believe me, few companies do not take advantage of this opportunity.
 The impact on the result is enormous, just compare it to a price reduction or condition improvement realized by a buyer.
 If the other variables remain the same, this amount is directly allocated to the net result.

 All this to win the battle of us buyers.